An Authentic Account of an Embassy from the King of Great Britain to the Emperor of China: Contents

 In the title of the account, the King of Great Britain is presented in superiority to the Emperor of China, King George III's name being printed in a dominating spaced type.
 Engravings printed next to the title pages of volumes 1 and 2 show the Qianlong Emperor and George Macartney, 1st Earl Macartney, respectively.

 The general structure of the account follows the route of the mission and describes in a manner of neutral curiosity the experiences of the mission.
 The first two chapters of volume one cover the occasion of and the preparations for the embassy.
 The following eight chapters cover the passage to Madeira, Tenerife, St Jago, Rio de Janeiro, Java, Cochin-China, Ladrone Islands and through the Yellow Sea towards the river leading to Tien-Sing.
 The second volume follows the embassy within China along the River Pei-Ho, Tong-Choo-Foo, Peking, Great Wall of China, Chinese Tartary, Han-Choo-Foo, Canton and Macao.

-The final audience of the Macartney Embassy in front of the Qianlong Emperor, and the dispute over the kowtow request are described in Chapter Two of the Second Volume.
+The final audience of the Macartney Embassy in front of the Qianlong Emperor, and the dispute over the kowtow request are described in Chapter Four of the Second Volume.
 One of the most frequently quoted passages from the account, the kowtow incident gave rise to debate.
 When asked to kowtow to the Chinese Emperor, Lord Macartney requested that a Chinese man of similar status to himself should perform the traditional British courtesy to a painting of King George III.
 After the incident Staunton continues to describe the Embassy's experiences as positive throughout the entire account and concludes his account with an appreciative note:

 The Embassador [sic] and other passengers landed, after an absence of near two years; during which time the former had the satisfaction of serving his country, in a situation both of much novelty and delicacy.
 The scenes and objects which the rest had an opportunity of observing, left a gratifying and durable impression upon the minds of many of them, beyond all the events of the former period of their lives.